Spicy Sausage Pasta

 My absolute favorite dinners are the easy weeknight kind.
 The kind that can be whipped up in thirty minutes or less from start to finish and only mess up one dish.
 And of course, they need to knock-my-socks-off with flavor as well!
 I am so in love with this spicy, creamy, cheesy pasta for all of those reasons.
 It is just packed with so many incredible flavors.
 It’s one of our new favorites — I make it all the time because it’s so yummy and easy!

-So let me tell you about this pasta dish.
+So let me tell you about this Spicy Sausage Pasta.
 It basically completes me.
 Take a look at all these yummy ingredients.
 Nothing too out of the ordinary here.

 So first, add a little olive oil to an oven-safe skillet over medium-high heat until just smoking.